 Theodore Slotkin (Pharmacology & Cancer Biology): Studies the effects of environmental toxicants including insecticides and nanoparticles on brain development.

 Heather Stapleton (Nicholas School of the Environment): Investigates the sources, fate, transport and transformation of flame retardant contaminants in the environment, and mechanisms of thyroid system disruption.

 Avner Vengosh (Nicholas School of the Environment): Studies the environmental fate, including ground waters and humans, of trace metals and radionuclides.

-Tuan Vo Dinh (Pratt School): Develops nano-sensors, biosensors and biochips for the protection of the environment and the improvement of human health.
+Tuan Vo Dinh (Pratt School of Engineering): Develops nano-sensors, biosensors and biochips for the protection of the environment and the improvement of human health.

-Mark Wiesner (Pratt School): Studies mechanisms controlling the transport and fate of nanomaterials in the environment, and approaches for quantifying the health risks associated with these materials, and technologies for water and wastewater treatment.
+Mark Wiesner (Pratt School of Engineering): Studies mechanisms controlling the transport and fate of materials in the environment, approaches for quantifying the health risks associated with these materials, and technologies for water and wastewater treatment.